 We are popular with disabled groups due to the space and diversity of our attraction.
 We have an integration policy and like to see our disabled guests enjoying themselves with other visitors to the park, so you will find activities that all can enjoy rather than specific disabled equipment.

 Our customers say the park is a safe environment and disabled friendly.
 Whilst we make every effort to ensure that there is continued disabled access, during wetter times the conditions ouside may not be suitable for those with limited mobility.
 We have disabled toilet facilities and parking spaces, and have a ramp as you aproach the park entrance.

-If you or your child will not be able to use the majority of the facilities because of a disability (e.g. a wheelchair user) then please contact us prior to visiting as we are unable to discuss discounts or free entry at reception.
+If you or your child will not be able to use the majority of the facilities because of a disability (e.g. a wheelchair user) then please contact us prior to visiting as we are unable to discuss discounts or reduced entry at reception.

 What our customers say - Tripadvisor review